kier-johns/book_recommender_and_classifier/README.md

 - Let's take a look at this same distribution, but instead of character count, lets take a look at the word count.
     - Again, this data is skewed right, with the majority of book titles being under 10 words long
-    - The longest title was 33 words longs!
+    - The longest title was 33 words long!
 <p align="center">
   <img src="images/book_title_word_count.png" />
 </p>